 Issue 3: The pages have a high bounce rate

-How to fix: First, make sure the content is relevant for what users are searching and the users can easily find the answer to their question.
-Secondly, you should persuade users to visit more content of your website or take an action by leveraging CALL TO ACTIONs.
+How to fix: First, make sure the content is relevant for what users are searching for, and the users can easily find the answer to their question.
+Secondly, you should persuade users to visit more content of your website or take action by leveraging CALL TO ACTIONs.

 6.2 Get information about visitors’ countries